 Cantabria is world famous for its caves and cave paintings.
 Not only is it home to the Cueva de Altamira and its renowned paintings, but the Cueva de El Castillo has now also been found to house some of the oldest cave art in the world.
 Aside from cave art, Cantabria is also home to the Cueva de El Soplao, which has very rare and very beautiful cave formations.
 My advice would be to check the opening times carefully, as they vary at different times of year, and where possible, book in advance online.

 Billed as “A unique cave”, El Soplao really is unique.
 Previously a mine, 4km of its total 20km are open to the public on a very well thought out guided tour.
 The tour starts by getting on an old mining train (although it is not always running, sometimes you have to walk this bit), and going into the heart of the cave.
-From there you are walked around its various cavities, but the highlight is at the far end of the visit, to the chamber of helictites, gravity defying beautiful white formations, which are breathtaking.
+From there you are walked around its various formation-filled cavities, but the highlight is at the far end of the visit, to the chamber of helictites, gravity defying beautiful white formations, which are simply breathtaking.
 There are two types of visit to the cave, the ordinary “tourist” visit (Adult 12€) or the “tourism-adventure” visit (Adult 32€).
 The latter consists of donning a boiler suit and hard hat with light, and heading further into the cave.
 You don’t get to see the whole of the tourist tour, but you do get to the helictite chamber, and then continue into the darkness to see more formations and chambers, culminating in the 100% darkness experience (amazing if you’ve never done this).
 For this tour, you buy your tickets at the desk and then walk back down the road to the hut below the entrance, you don’t take the train.
 It’s a good idea to get tickets to El Soplao in advance, especially in summer as it can get very busy.
 You must be there to collect (or buy) your tickets 30 minutes in advance.
-The cave is located near Puentenansa, and don’t underestimate the journey time from the A8, leave yourself 45 minutes for this on a busy day.
-There is a cafe onsite and picnic tables and marked walks near the large car park, which also has fantastic views over the surrounding area.
+The cave is located off the main road to Puentenansa and is well signposted from all directions – and don’t underestimate the journey time from the A8, leave yourself 45 minutes for this on a busy day.
+There is a cafe onsite and picnic tables and marked walks near the large car park, which also has fantastic views over the surrounding area and mountains beyond.

 PREHISTORIC CAVES – all the following caves are UNESCO World Heritage Sites

-Cantabria is home to the world famous Altamira Cave and their 18,500 year old paintings.
-Unfortunately, it is no longer possible see the original paintings in the cave itself (the rumours of a 3 year waiting list for the cave are a myth, there is no such list, and there are no visitors to the cave at all), however there is an extremely good replica and accompanying museum.
-It is located very close to Santillana del Mar, and clearly signposted.
+Cantabria is home to the world famous Altamira Cave and their 18,500 year old paintings of bison and other animals.
+Unfortunately, it is no longer possible see the original paintings in the cave itself (the rumours of a 3 year waiting list for the cave are a myth, there is no such list, and there are currently no visitors to the cave at all), however there is an extremely good replica and accompanying museum.
+It is located very close to Santillana del Mar, and clearly signposted from both Santillana and Cerrazo.
 Entrance is Adult 3€ for a guided tour, sometimes available in English, and it is possible to buy tickets in advance online.
 There are certain days of the year when admission is free.

 Update: As of 27th February 2014, the Altamira Cave has been reopened after 12 years under and an experimental visitors program.
 It works like this: on a certain day at a certain time every week, there is a “lottery” of those visiting the museum at that time.
 5 people are chosen to enter the real Altamira cave with a guide for 37 minute visit.
 They announce the day and time on their website each week, however there is no way of knowing further in advance when the lottery will take place, and it is not possible to book in advance or request a visit.
 It is totally luck of the draw!
 This is an experimental program running until August 2014, after that, who knows!